data-integrations/wrangler/docs/directives/rename.md

 # Rename

-The `rename` directive renames an existing column in the record.
+The RENAME directive renames an existing column in the record.

 ## Syntax